CDR Privacy Safeguard Guidelines

 The CDR aims to provide greater choice and control for Australians over how their data is used and disclosed.
-It will allow consumers to access particular data in a usable form and to direct a business to securely transfer that data to an accredited data recipient.
+It allows consumers to access particular data in a usable form and to direct a business to securely transfer that data to an accredited data recipient.

 The security and integrity of the CDR regime is maintained by 13 privacy safeguards, contained in the Competition and Consumer Act and supplemented by the Consumer Data Rules.
 These privacy safeguards set out the privacy rights and obligations for users of the scheme, including the requirement for informed consent to collect, disclose, hold or use CDR data.

-Individual consumers and small, medium and large business customers will all be able to exercise the CDR in relation to data that is covered by the CDR regime.
+Individual consumers and small, medium and large business customers are able to exercise the CDR in relation to data that is covered by the CDR regime.